-Giving shrimp tails to your dog to eat is not safe.
+Shrimp tails for your dog is not safe.
 If they swallow it accidentally, it can be a choking hazard.
 And you don’t want that.
 Also, did we tell you that the sharp edges of shrimp tails can irritate the upper GI tract of your dog?
-So, go to the supermarket, visit the frozen section, and you’ll find clean shrimp there.
-Or, you can go to the seafood market, buy fresh shrimp, and ask the fishmonger to cut the tails for you.
-Easy, peasy!

 Well, shrimp store loads of proteins in them.